“Wherever My Locker Is, I Am At Home.” Meeting German Soldiers in Lithuania

 A warm welcome

 For the official inauguration of the German brigade on May 22, 2025, Chancellor Friedrich Merz travelled to Vilnius.
 “Our shared peace knows no geographic limits – it ends where we stop defending it,” stated Merz.
-Hundreds of local people attended the ceremony at the Cathedral Square.
+Hundreds of people attended the ceremony at the Cathedral Square.

 Raphael and Danny say they feel respected in Lithuania, unlike in Germany, where the military’s reputation remains mixed.